Summerville, South Carolina

 Dorchester Seniors, Inc. is a private, non-profit organization that provides services for Summerville's residents age 50 and better.
 Housed in the Faith Sellers Senior Center, services include physical fitness classes, tax assistance, blood pressure screenings, arts and crafts, trips, tours and numerous social events.
 It also provides transportation to and from the Center, congregate meals, in-home services (light housekeeping and personal care), home delivered meals and referral services.

 TriCounty Link provides regional bus service and limited local van service.
 The cost to ride is $2.25 one way, and discounted weekly and monthly passes are available.
 Charleston International Airport is the closest airport, and it is served by five major airlines.

 Summerville Medical Center is a teaching hospital with 94 beds and is part of the TridentUSA Health System.
 It is accredited by the Joint Commission and is a certified stroke center.
 Medicare patients are accepted.
 Further health care is available in Charleston where there are four major medical facilities, as well as the Trident Senior Health Center, which specializes in geriatric medicine.
 For military retirees, Goose Creek, nine miles away, has an outpatient VA clinic, and Charleston has a VA hospital.

 This area receives substantial rainfall throughout the year and experiences hot, humid summers and short, mild winters (snow is rare).
 Summer high temperatures reach the 90s with lows in the 70s, and winters high temperatures reach into the 50s and 60s with lows in the 40s.
 On the comfort index, a combination of temperature and humidity, Summerville comes in below the national average.
 The sun shines 210 days of the year.
 Hurricanes have reached this far inland, but the city is not prone to flooding.

 For all of its low key appeal and hospitality, a Summerville retirement has some drawbacks.
 With its recent growth has come urban sprawl.
-Complaints about traffic in town and between Summerville and Charleston have increased.
+Traffic to Charleston and back has increased.
 Not all long-time residents are happy with the new housing developments and the influx of newcomers.
-The KapStone Paper Mill is in Charleston, and occasionally, if the wind is blowing just right, the fumes sometimes reach Summerville.
+The WestRock paper mill is in North Charleston, and occasionally, if the wind is blowing just right, the fumes sometimes reach Summerville.